 There will be a 'benefit cap' - a maximum benefit income level.
 Some benefits will be exempt from the cap.
 Housing Benefit is likely to be the benefit that will be reduced when someone's benefit income reaches the cap level.
 The cap is most likely to affect families with more than four children.
-The date for the benefit cap to start has been delayed by the Government and will NOT now affect claimants in the Surrey Heath area from April 2013 but will have been capped by the end of September 2013.
-We are awaiting the Government to tell us the exact date.
+The date for the benefit cap to start has been delayed by the Government and will NOT now affect claimants in the Surrey Heath area from April 2013 but will start to be capped from 15 July 2013.

 From October 2013 Universal Credit starts to be rolled out on a national basis